-“I think my analytical abilities are rather deficient, but I do have a very strong critical faculty.
-I am not a professional security analyst.
-I would rather call myself an insecurity analyst.” - George Soros
+“I am not a professional securities analyst.
+I would rather call myself an insecurity analyst.”
+George Soros

 “There is nothing new in Wall Street.
 There can't be because speculation is as old as the hills.”
 Jesse Livermore